openforcefield/ptm_prototype/README.md

     * In this case, we use the `ResidueDefinition.from_molecule` method, by making an OpenFF Molecule where a cysteine is attached to a covalent ligand using a SMARTS reaction.
     * You don't have to do it exactly this way for your own custom residues - We offer [different methods](https://openff-pablo.readthedocs.io/en/latest/api/generated/openff.pablo.ResidueDefinition.html) for constructing `ResidueDefinitions` and would love your suggestions for more.
     * The atom names in this `ResidueDefinition` are required to match those used for the modified residue in the input PDB.
-    * If the element+connectivity based template matching that's already available in `Topology.from_pdb` is sufficient for you (namely, if your input PDB file has CONECT records) you can continue using that, and you don't need to make an openff-pablo `ResidueDefinition`.
+    * If your input PDB has CONECT records for all nonstandard residues, you don't need to use openff-pablo, and can instead use the `_additional_substructures` and `_custom_substructures` arguments to `Topology.from_pdb` (this is a bit slower since it has to do graph matching, but it doesn't require you to match up atom/residue names between the PDB and substructure)
 * Solvates the modified protein in a water box
 * Uses the `parameterize_with_nagl` method to assign ff14SB parameters to unmodified amino acids, and Sage parameters with NAGL charges to everything else.
 * Runs a short simulation

-## Debugging occasional environment issues
+## Occasional installation issues

 Distributions like Arch with very recent Glibc (>=2.41) don't play well with the version of PyTorch installed in the above configuration.
 If you get an "ImportError: libtorch_cpu.so: cannot enable executable stack as shared object requires: Invalid argument" error, try: